take0a/docs.getdbt.com/website/docs.ja/reference/artifacts/dbt-artifacts.md

 - identify historical changes in <Term id="table" /> structure
 - do much, much more

-dbt has produced artifacts since the release of dbt-docs in v0.11.0.
-Starting in dbt v0.19.0, we are committing to a stable and sustainable way of versioning, documenting, and validating dbt artifacts.

 ### When are artifacts produced? <Lifecycle status="team,enterprise"/>

 Most dbt commands (and corresponding RPC methods) produce artifacts: